 2.3 Sensitivity analysis and model vs model comparison

-Our sensitivity analysis investigates the way in which the variation in the output can be attributed to variations in the different input factors (Pianosi et al., 2016) while the model-to-model comparison evaluates variation in the outputs and assesses how this may be attributed to the method used.

 We assessed output sensitivity to: (1) the DEM resolution, using DEMs of 5m, 10m and 50m of the same study region, (2) the degree of smoothing of the generalized coastline, and (3) the threshold used to avoid false cliff top/toe locations.
 Table 2 summarizes results from these sensitivity analyses.
 As a reference, we used the cliff metrics outputs for the DEM of 5m resolution, a 61-cell moving average window for coastline smoothing, and 0.5m as the vertical threshold.
 This distance seems to be large enough to produce a smooth coastline and small enough to resolve the numerous headlands and bays along this part of the British coastline.
 To explore the local sensitivity to coastline smoothing, we have also used 31 cell and 7 cell moving average window size that are equivalent to ~165-220 m and ~35-50 m windows respectively.
 We selected the vertical threshold of 0.5m as the reference threshold because it is of the same order of magnitude of the vertical accuracy of the RADAR elevation data used by NEXTMap.
+The reference threshold elevation is relative to the de-trended elevation and it can be smaller than the DEM resolution.
 To explore the local sensitivity to vertical threshold value, we also used vertical thresholds of 0.01m and 1.5m.

-Figure 5 shows the smoothed coastline obtained, using these different DEM resolutions and different smoothing window sizes, for six different coastal morphological environments: (a) estuarine, (b) bay with harbour, (c) un-interrupted high cliffed coast line, (d) pocket beach surrounded by high cliffs, (e) beach at the seafront of a relic valley, (f) low cliff coastline (i.e. eroding moraines).
+Figure 6 shows the smoothed coastline obtained, using these different DEM resolutions and different smoothing window sizes, for six different coastal morphological environments: (a) estuarine, (b) bay with harbour, (c) un-interrupted high cliffed coast line, (d) pocket beach surrounded by high cliffs, (e) beach at the seafront of a relic valley, (f) low cliff coastline (i.e. eroding moraines).